jmeowmeow/PixieReport/express-progress/tasks.md

 - [ ] Factor doll sets into an object composed in preloads.
 That helps with a picker and duplicated logic across preloads, server, and composer.
     - [X] Tag usages of the dollset names and cardinality in server and composer.
     - [X] Make these calls on the preloaded dollsets resource.
-    - [ ] Use the dollsets resource in new logic like a picker or displayer.
+    - [X] Use the dollsets resource in new logic like a picker or displayer. _Displayer_.
+See '/sets'.
 - [ ] Copy-to-clipboard functionality.
 Useful for URLs.

 Experiment